The Queen Is Dead (song): Release

 "The Queen Is Dead" was first released as the opening track on the band's 1986 studio album of the same name.
 It was not released as a single at the time, though a video was produced.
 The song's lyrics attracted controversy in the music press—Morrissey recalled an incident where a magazine, much to his dismay, falsely reported that he apologized to the Queen.

+"The Queen Is Dead" was accompanied by a music video directed by Derek Jarman, which starts with a sampled excerpt from Bryan Forbes' 1962 British film The L-Shaped Room.
+Mayo Thompson of the Red Krayola was an associate producer for the film and through working for Rough Trade persuaded Jarman to direct a promotional video for the Smiths.

 "The Queen Is Dead" appeared in the band's live setlists during this period, with Joyce reproducing the song's artificial drum intro live without tapes.
 A live version of the song appears on the band's 1988 live album Rank.
 Billboard described this version of the song as "snarling".

 To promote the 2017 collector's edition rerelease of The Queen Is Dead, the title track was released exclusively as a limited-edition vinyl single in seven and twelve-inch forms.
 Morrissey criticized record retailer HMV for placing stickers on the singles limiting them to one per customer, imploring fans to don "seven variable wigs" and other disguises in order to "buy as many copies of 'The Queen Is Dead' at HMV as you desire".
 This 2017 single reached number 85 on the UK charts.
 After the death of Queen Elizabeth II on 8 September 2022, "The Queen Is Dead" saw a 1,687% uptick in streaming numbers.